BoiseState/CS321_Bioinformatics/README.md

 larger BTrees.
 The `test5.gbk` BTree isn't large enough because a search only takes $\Theta(lg n)$ time!

-We were able to run the full human Y chromosome (`data/files_gbk/hs_ref_chrY.gbk) in about 14 minutes using a cache of size 10,000.
-With a cahce of size 100,000 (about 400 MB of memory), we were able to bring the time to create the BTree down to only 2m19s.
+We were able to create a B-Tree for the full human Y chromosome (`data/files_gbk/hs_ref_chrY.gbk`) in about 14 minutes using a cache of size 10,000.
+With a cache of size 100,000 (about 400 MB of memory), we were able to bring the time to create the BTree down to only 2m19s.

 ## 7. Using a Database

 Design a simple database to store the results (sequences and frequencies) from the B-Tree.
 We will perform an inorder tree traversal to get the information to store in the database.
 This would be done at the end of creating the GeneBank BTree.
 Then we will create a separate search program named `GeneBankSearchDatabase` that uses the database instead of the BTree.
+This is a common pattern in real life applications, where we may crunch lots of data using a data structure and then store the results in a database for ease of access.

 ```bash
 $ ./gradlew createJarGeneBankSearchDatabase